 The Onion Foundation is a family foundation whose values and priorities are very much shaped by the co-founders' deep appreciation for place-specifically, the land now known as the state of Maine-and their understanding of the value of unfettered connections to that place.
 The foundation recognizes that personal engagement with the land can prompt reflection and self-knowledge, contribute to good health and a sense of well-being, and offer insight into the complex ecosystem of which human beings are a small part.
 The land can not only provide nourishment and comfort but also build a sense of community and of belonging.
 It can inspire both humility and a determination to prevent and ameliorate man-made assaults that disrupt the ecosystem and degrade the environment.
 Given human beings' symbiotic relationship to the land, the Onion Foundation devotes many of its resources to support Maine residents' access to the outdoors, knowledge about the environment and climate change, and skills to advocate for protection of land and water resources.
-It recognizes that, like having unimpeded access to the arts, the other programmatic focus of the Onion Foundation, being proximate to the natural world can enrich and revitalize the whole person-intellect, body, and spirit.
+It recognizes that, like having unimpeded access to the arts, the other programmatic focus of the Onion Foundation, being proximate to the natural world can enrich and revitalize the whole person--intellect, body, and spirit.

 With an appreciation for the essential benefits of living closely with the land, the Onion Foundation has some understanding of the trauma Wabanaki people currently experience by being cut off from their land, especially as the land is so fundamental to Wabanaki spirituality, nourishment, and arts and culture.
 With deep sorrow, the foundation recognizes that this trauma has been greatly increased by the deliberate destruction of Wabanaki communities by public and private forces since colonial times, which resulted in the killing of individuals, forced dislocation, and dispossession of land and culture.
-Lacking sovereignty, the Wabanaki people confront a web of property laws and regulations and other deprivations that continue to separate them from land and that undercut full expression of the culture and identity.
+Lacking recognition of their sovereignty, the Wabanaki people confront a web of property laws and regulations and other deprivations that continue to separate them from land and that undercut full expression of the culture and identity.

-With a growing awareness of Wabanaki people's relationship to land and frequent inability to access it, representatives of the Onion Foundation were grateful to participate in the second cohort of the First Light Learning Journey (attended by the co-founder/board member and the environment program officer) as well as in the intensive workshop offered in Vermont (attended by the executive director).
-The First Light learning sessions exposed the policies, practices, and propaganda that relentlessly and deliberately sought to undermine the identity, cultural integrity, and land ownership of Wabanaki communities.
+With a growing awareness of Wabanaki people's relationship to land and frequent inability to access it, representatives of the Onion Foundation were grateful to participate in the second and third cohorts of the First Light Learning Journey (attended by a co-founder/board member, the former and current environment program officers, the office and grants administrator, and the executive director) as well as the intensive workshop offered in Vermont (attended by the executive director).
+The First Light learning sessions exposed the policies, practices, and propaganda that relentlessly and deliberately have sought to undermine the identity, cultural integrity, and land ownership of Wabanaki communities.
 The sessions also highlighted the resilience of the Wabanaki people, their ongoing efforts to retain and celebrate their culture through the arts, religion, language, and ritual.
-Most pertinent to the work of the Onion Foundation and perhaps most vexing, the First Light learning sessions set forth how the conservation movement, despite its high-minded aspirations and success in protecting land from development, has often overlooked Wabanaki people's historical ownership of and access to land; unwittingly and sometimes by design, the conservation movement has contributed to blocking Wabanaki people's use and enjoyment of the land.
+Most pertinent to the work of the Onion Foundation and perhaps most vexing, the First Light learning sessions set forth how the conservation movement, despite its high-minded aspirations and success in protecting land from development, has often overlooked Wabanaki people's historical ownership of and access to land; unwittingly and sometimes by design, the conservation movement has contributed to blocking Wabanaki people's use of the land and full expression of their culture and identity.